NotAnyMike/RL-Football/README.md

 - [x] Try different `I_async` and `I_something else`
 - [x] Run without using the greedy policy and compare trained and not-trained models
 - [x] Save the network
+- [ ] Figure out how to know if player has the ball and add it to the state
 - [ ] Suppose everything is 2D

 ### Metrics